Blue (BigBang song): Music video and promotion

 Filmed in Brooklyn, the music video features scenes shot next to the Coney Island Cyclone (left) and Manhattan Bridge (right) in order to convey an "old" and "drudge-like" feel.

 The music video for "Blue" was uploaded to BigBang's official YouTube channel in conjunction with the single's release.
 Filmed in Brooklyn, New York City, the video was directed by Han Sa-min, who had previously collaborated with the group for the music video for "Love Song" a year prior.
 In an exclusive interview, video producer Justin Noto commented that the group was "interested in a look that seemed like the drudges of New York, the old 1970s feel."
 However, Noto added that "the city has been cleaned up a lot since it was like that.
 So it was a challenge to find places with that iconic, rundown Brooklyn type of feel."

 The production crew eventually selected the Coney Island Cyclone, a wooden roller coaster at Luna Park, as one of the filming locations for the desaturated visual, where they utilized long dolly shots in order to depict the band members running down a street along the Cyclone.
 Additionally, several scenes were filmed in an industrial section of Brooklyn and on a rooftop of a warehouse in DUMBO, where it incorporated views of the busy Manhattan Bridge in the background in order to convey a drudge-like urban atmosphere.

 An instant hit on YouTube, the music video received over eight million views in five days following its release, and ranked as one of the top trending videos on the platform.
 To promote the single, BigBang performed the song on the South Korean music programs SBS's Inkigayo and Mnet's M Countdown throughout the month of March.
-The group made their comeback stage on Inkigayo on March 11, 2012, and performed "Blue" live for the first time alongside the mini-album's other singles "Fantastic Baby" and "Bad Boy".
-In order to promote the mini-album internationally, BigBang kicked off their first worldwide concert tour, the Alive Galaxy Tour, at the Olympic Gymnastics Arena in Seoul, shortly after the mini album's release, on March 2 to 4.
+The group made their comeback stage on Inkigayo on March 11, 2012, and performed "Blue" live for the first time alongside the EP's other singles "Fantastic Baby" and "Bad Boy".
+In order to promote the EP internationally, BigBang kicked off their first worldwide concert tour, the Alive Galaxy Tour, at the Olympic Gymnastics Arena in Seoul, shortly after the EP's release, on March 2 to 4.
 The tour was officially sponsored by Samsung Galaxy and promoted a setlist including the track "Blue".
 It saw 48 shows across various cities in Asia, North America, South America and Europe, and concluded in January 2013.